-In this time of social distancing, we hope our flowers can brighten your lives with their natural beauty!
-The flowers we sell are locally grown on our family farm with loving care and using sustainable methods.
+We sell bouquets of specialty flowers that are grown on our family farm with loving care and using sustainable methods.
 Currently all sales are through this website in the "shop" section.
 To access the shop you will need to sign up to be on our email list to receive the password.
-Mason jar bouquets of mixed flowers will be available weekly during spring, summer and fall for pick up at a location east of Hagerstown, MD, in the Beaver Creek area.
+Mason jar bouquets of specialty mixed flowers are available during spring, summer and fall for weekly pick up at a location east of Hagerstown, MD, in the Beaver Creek area.
 You may purchase bouquets by the month or by the season.

 What we've been up to:

 Over the fall and winter I took two online classes from The Gardener's Workshop in Virginia--one from Lisa Mason Ziegler on growing "Cool Flowers" which is what she calls annuals that can be grown over the winter for super early spring flowering and she been full of practical advice on growing flowers for market.
 Lisa is a very successful flower grower in the Williamsburg, VA area and one of the mother's of the flower farmer movement.
 Another class, taught by Jennie Love from Love 'n Fresh Flowers, has been absolutely phenomenal.
 She is a premier wedding florist who grows all her own flowers on an urban Philadelphia lot and I've enjoyed taking in her wisdom, wit and incredible talent.
 Take a look at her blogs for a rich resource in flower growing if you are interested in that sort of thing. :)